raylene/eng-handbook/management/guide-to-1-1s.md

 * One-sided record of what you've talked about (It's often very helpful to have things in writing/shared)

 ### No Notes
-*If you choose not to take ongoing notes for your 1:1s, it can be very helpful to followup periodically with written actions via email or other forms of communication*
+*If you choose not to take ongoing notes for your 1:1s, it can be very helpful to follow-up periodically with written actions via email or other forms of communication*

 **Pros:**
 * Easy to maintain
-* Easier to have a more casual and informal environment – coffee or neighborhood chats
+* Easier to have a more casual and informal environment–coffee or neighborhood chats

 **Cons:**
 * Easy to lose track of what you've talked about or want to talk about